skillrepos/aia-day2-b/labs.md

 <br><br>

 5. Now, let's see how we can use an MCP server to do this.
 There is an existing MCP server for simple calculator functions that we're going to be using in this lab.
-We'll run a training-fork of it - *calculator-mcp* from *skillrepos*.
-It has been updated to speak the current **Streamable HTTP** MCP transport (the original upstream still uses the now-deprecated SSE transport).
+It uses the streamable http protocol.
 The code is in GitHub at https://github.com/skillrepos/calculator-mcp if you are interested.
-Start a running instance of the server by using *npx* (a Node.js CLI). *npx* will clone the fork and build it the first time (this may take a minute); subsequent runs are cached.
+Start a running instance of the server by using *npx* (a Node.js CLI).
 We'll start it running on port 8931.
 Run the command below and you should see output like the screenshot shown.

 ```
 npx -y github:skillrepos/calculator-mcp --port 8931
 ```